nextcloud/documentation/developer_manual/app/tutorial.rst

         height: 44px;
     }

 Congratulations!
-You've written your first ownCloud app.
+You've written your first Nextcloud app.
 You can now either try to further improve the tutorial notes app or start writing your own app.